-Debt settlement is a very good way to clear your debt.
-It’s one of the cheapest and most complete ways to eradicate credit card debt and can help with most other forms of unsecured debt as well.
+Debt settlement is a very good way to resolve your debt.
+It’s one of the most complete ways to eradicate credit card debt and can help with most other forms of unsecured debt as well.
 Bankruptcy, on the other hand, is a last resort option for debtors who can’t meet those monthly payments and have exhausted all other possibilities.

 But which option is right for you, should you be looking for a debt settlement company or a bankruptcy attorney?

 Firstly, let’s look at the similarities between bankruptcy and debt settlement, which are actually few and far between.
 In fact, beyond the fact that they are both debt relief options that can resolve your debt, there are very few similarities, with the main one being that they both may impact your credit score quite heavily.